 Vita hosted a gathering of students, tutors, and teachers from the Literacy Tutoring and High School Equivalency programs to recognize and honor student and volunteer achievements during the past academic year.
 Over 100 people attended the celebration held at Bensalem Library on July 27.

-Mercedes Anderson, Director of Literacy & GED Programs, welcomed the crowd and set the theme for the event, which was a celebration of the faces of success.
+Executive Director Mercedes Anderson, welcomed the crowd and set the theme for the event, which was a celebration of the faces of success.
 Attendees included students and their proud families and friends as well as Vita tutors, teachers and staff members.

 Vita’s teachers were recognized for their dedication and support in helping students achieve their goal.
 The crowd applauded the success of the students and the contributions made by teachers and tutors.